organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 In short, `assigns()` simply [checks the value of an instance variable](http://stackoverflow.com/questions/8616508/what-does-assigns) within the controller.
 Since our instance variable is named `@voices` in our index controller, we simply have to call `assigns(:voices)` to perform validation tests on it.
 The rest is relatively self explanatory. `expect(assigns(:voices)).to eq([voice])` expects `@voices` to be an array of voice.

-For "render the index template", the test is even simplier.
+For "render the index template", the test is even simpler.
 Like the previous test, we let the test to know it is the index action that we're testing by calling `get :index`.
 Next, we except the page to render the index page.
 This can all be done in one line with `expect(response).to render_template :index`.

 Run `rspec spec` in your terminal, and it should return `5 examples, 0 failures`.
 Great!